stackswithans/pyml/README.md

 Pyml is a python library that allows users to non-static HTML through the use of a custom implementation of syntatic macros for python.
 By leveraging the power of syntatic macros, pyml offers the familiarity and full feature richness of python, with minimal syntatical overhead.

+Pyml is framework agnostic and can be used with any web framework/server that supports the returning HTML strings as a response.

 Pyml is in a very early stage of developmenet.
 Any feedback, contribuitions or bug reports will be greatly appreciated.

 ## Installation